EUMETNET/Dev-portal/README.md

 6. **Optional**

-    #### Setup IdP(s)
+    #### Setup Identity Providers (IdPs)
-    In Keycloak UI (inside "test" realm) found in left pane "Identity providers".
-By default Github and Google IdPs are enabled.
-However those needs to be configured to be able to use them.
-You can follow next link to setup Github OAuth app https://medium.com/keycloak/setting-up-keycloak-using-github-identity-provider-in-express-314e511a240b.
-    1. in Github you need add the following values:
+    To configure identity providers in Keycloak (within the "test" realm):

+    1. Navigate to "Identity Providers" in the left pane of the Keycloak UI.
+By default, GitHub and Google IdPs are enabled but require configuration to be functional.
+Follow e.g. [this guide](https://medium.com/keycloak/setting-up-keycloak-using-github-identity-provider-in-express-314e511a240b.) to set up a GitHub OAuth app.

+    2. In GitHub, provide the following details:
     ```
     Application name: keycloak-local-test-app
     Homepage URL: http://localhost:8080/realms/test
     Authorization callback URL: http://localhost:8080/realms/test/broker/github/endpoint
     ```

-    2. Copy the generated Client ID and Client secret and replace corresponding values in Keycloak with them.
+    3. Copy the generated Client ID and Client Secret from GitHub and enter them into the corresponding fields in Keycloak.

 ### Users

 There are three kind of users - users, eumetnet users and admin users.

 Every created user belongs to ***USER*** group.
 By demand user can be promoted by admin to ***EUMETNET_USER*** group.
 Difference between these groups is that eumetnet users get better rate limits for the Gateway usage.
 Admin users can perform user related operations with Dev Portal backend - add/remove user from eumetnet user group, disable/enable user or delete user.
-Refer [backend/](backend/) to check admin scripts.
+Refer [backend/](backend/) to check admin related scripts.